To solve a cryptographic problem, it was necessary as quickly as possible to perform a consistent

 - Francois Garillot (@huitseeker) May 1, 2019

-Now, after solving the puzzle, on May 15, 2019, MIT will open the capsules, which were left for posterity by the developers of the task in 1999.
+Now, after solving the puzzle, on May 15, 2019, MIT will host an opening of the capsules that were left for posterity by the developers of the problem in 1999.